Azure Blob Storage

 encoding.except_fields

-optional [string]encoding.only_fields
+optional [string]encoding.metric_tag_values

-optional [string]encoding.timestamp_format
+optional [string]encoding.protobuf

 optional string literal enumOption | Description |